Last updated 5 February 2019

 - more than five years—four weeks.

-If the employee being dismissed is over 45 years of age and has completed at least two years continuous service with the employer, the relevant period is increased by one week.
+If the employee being dismissed is over 45 years of age and has completed at least two years of continuous service with the employer, the relevant period is increased by one week.

 It happens quite often that, when the employer terminates the services of an employee, the employee is not required to work for the period of notice and the employee is entitled to be paid in lieu of notice.
 This is quite different from summary dismissal.